 6. Post-Accident Procedures

 If you are unfortunate enough to be involved in an accident, there are specific steps to take in the aftermath.
-You may be unable to move your vehicle, but if possible, try to pull out of traffic and park in a safe location. and notify them of the accident, and exchange insurance details with the other driver.
+You may be unable to move your vehicle, but if possible, try to pull out of traffic and park in a safe location.
+Call the police and notify them of the accident, and exchange insurance details with the other driver.
 Use your phone to take photos of the damage and the accident location.
 Do not discuss liability with the other driver since this could influence who the insurance companies find to be at fault for the accident.

 7. How to Change a Tire